Acne Diet Plan

 Foods To Avoid That Cause Acne

-- Avoid sugary drinks, soft drinks, fruit juice, milk (including in your flat white)
+- Avoid sugary drinks, soft drinks, fruit juice, and milk (including in your flat white)

 - Avoid white bread, white rice, pastries etc.

 - Avoid biscuits, cakes, lollies, and low-quality chocolates.